Metalloprotein Research Laboratory in San Antonio

 10.1021/jacs.0c08992 & 10.1021/acs.biochem.9b00006).

-✓ We used equivalent multiple single crystals to conduct single-crystal EPR for enzymes and reactive intermediates in multiple pieces of enzymatic mechanism studies
+✓ We have been using equivalent multiple single crystals to conduct single-crystal EPR for enzymes and reactive intermediates in multiple pieces of enzymatic mechanism studies

 ACCOLADE (selected)